 The secret of running a successful web design business is communication.
-You could be the best web designer in the world but, if you can’t easily find out what your clients want, then you won’t go very far in this business.
+You could be the best web designer in the world but, if you can’t easily find out what your clients want, then you won’t go very far in this business so, here, to help you I have a web design questionnaire.

 Click on the icons above for a PDF (for printing out, filling out and sending in snail mail – not cool!) and a Word doc (which the client can type on, save and send to you – still not cool!)